microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

 #### - A Static Fact

-Fact can be used to give static data content, by selecting the tab "Static", it will allow you to input or paste static data into the editor section in JSON format.
+Facts can be used to give static data content, by selecting the tab "Static", it will allow you to input or paste static data into the editor section in JSON format.

 {% include image.html url="/assets/img/composer-fact-create-static1.jpg" description="Fact Index - Card View" %}